syncfusion-content/javascript-docs/js/Gantt/Resources.md

 ## Resource Collection

 Resource collection contains details about the resources that are used in the project.
-Resources are `JSON` object that contains id and name of the resources and assign it to `resources` property.
+Resources are `JSON` object that contains id and name of the resources and this collection is mapped to the Gantt control using `resources` property.
-Id and name field of the resources are identified by the `resourceIdMapping` and `resourceNameMapping` properties.
+Id and name field of the resources are mapped by using the `resourceIdMapping` and `resourceNameMapping` properties.
 The following code snippets shows resource collection object and how it assinged to Gantt control.

 {% highlight javascript %}